 A major part of the branding were the Coming Up sequences and Headline sequences which would be used in each show.
 We were wanting to produce day and night versions of each them as the games started early in the morning and continued well into the night.
 I storyboarded up an idea of using the staircase and produced a quick test before the pitch.

 I think producing these before the pitch helped convince the directors and producers how it was going to work so I was then free develop the look, movement and composition along with the rest of the brand.
 After going through many iterations myself and Richard Thompson came to this layout of the staircase.
 We started by having the staircase in the rainforest to help tie the brand in with the beautiful work Passion Pictures did on the Rio Olympic Titles which would open each broadcast.

-Whilst we thought they worked well we didn’t want to focus too much on the jungle in the end.
-It made it seem like all we thought about Rio was that it was close to the rainforest which wasn’t the case so we decided to recreate the stairs in a surrounding much like where they are located in Rio.
+Whilst we thought they worked well, we didn’t want to focus too much on the jungle in the end.
+It made it seem like all we thought about Rio was that it was close to the rainforest which wasn’t the case.
+So we decided to recreate the stairs in a surrounding much like where they are located in Rio.
 These images show the renders of the jungle scene and then the Rio scene which would become final:

-Along with the pre made parts a Walk On template was made so anyone could pick it up, change the type and profile and then render it out again ready to be played out live.
-There were a few problems with some bits needing to be made in PAL and some in NTSC but once we had the processes in place everything worked well.
-These needed to made so they could be quickly changed and modified on the day and rendered to drop into the broadcast.
+Along with the pre-made parts a Walk On template was made so anyone could pick it up, change the details and render it ready to be broadcasted live.
+These needed to be made so they could be quickly changed and modified on the day and rendered ready for broadcast.

 I faced new challenges as I’ve not worked in live TV before but it was great way to learn what works and what doesn’t.
 I hope to work more in this field as the freedom to create a brand from scratch right through to the finished article is a great feeling.
-Something we didn’t anticipate with the brand was that it would take off like it did it ended up spanning the whole of the BBC with the Online, Breakfast and News teams taking it up as their branding too.
-You can see by these images how it has influenced the set design.
+Something we didn’t anticipate with the brand was that it would then be used across the whole of the BBC’s Online, Breakfast and News teams too.
+You can see by these images below how it influenced the set design and schemes.

-A special shout out needs to go to Paul Senior and Richie Thompson for all of their hard work to help bring this work to life and get it finished so it could be used in Rio.
-And thanks to all the BBC Sports graphics team for being so accommodation and helpful while tackling this beast.
+A special shout out needs to go to Paul Senior, Andrew Bowker and Richie Thompson for all of their hard work to help bring this work to life and get it finished so it could be used in Rio.
+And thanks to all the BBC Sports graphics team for being so accommodating and helpful while tackling this beast.
 I look forward to working with the whole team again soon as this project was truly a pleasure to be involved in and amazing to see it on the world stage.

-The design and graphics are making their way onto the DVD that is currently being made so keep an eye out for that.
+The design and graphics were also used in the design of the DVD summary of the whole games.
 Also with the shifts I was working it was great to watch more of the olympics than I ever have before.
 I’m very proud to be have been a part of it and congratulations to Team GB for their best performance ever.